 The foundations often receive non-gift monies that do not represent a charitable contribution.
 These monies fall into two categories – “Other Income” and “Refund of Expenditure”.
 It is important to distinguish between these two types of receipts for both tax and financial reporting purposes.

-- pre-football game events for alumni who pay to participate (i.e. ‘tailgate’ events)
+- pre-football game meals for alumni who pay to participate (i.e. ‘tailgate’ events)

 - alumni picnics